Why distracted driving means so much to Arity

 While National Distracted Driving Awareness Month has officially concluded, the topic remains near and dear to us here at Arity and we keep it top of mind in our everyday lives.

-With drivers becoming increasingly reliant on mobile devices, distracted driving has unfortunately experienced a sharp uptick too.
+Most drivers know that distracted driving is dangerous.
+Despite this awareness, distracted driving has become more prevalent as drivers increasingly rely on mobile devices.
 Alarmingly, research has found that talking on a cell phone behind the wheel quadruples a driver’s risk of an accident, and that risk doubles if the driver is texting.

 For several years, insurers have struggled with the implication to insurance product and pricing.
 We have had two major questions: What is the likelihood that a distracted driver will be in an accident, and what will be the costs of the incident?